 With respect to timber revenues collected in Indonesia between 1974 and 1976, the negative values during these years suggest that higher-than-optimal revenues were captured, but only if no transfer pricing took place, which is unlikely.

+With respect to Sabah, timber revenues collected between 1994 and 1996 have values of zero (0) because a log export ban was in place during the entire duration of those years.
+Actually, the log export ban actually went into effect in the beginning of 1993 and was phased out late in 1997.
+But because during these latter two years, a modest amount of logs were exported, and a small amount of timber revenue collected, it is still possible to derive estimates of revenue forgone per cubic meter.
 Indonesia, Sarawak and Sabah failed to set timber revenues at optimal levels because their departments of forestry lacked autonomy, not so much from the rent-seeking demands of capital but more importantly from the rent-seeking demands of heads of state (the president of Indonesia, and the chief ministers of Sarawak and Sabah).
 This study has shown how forestry departments did not possess sufficient levels of autonomy from the predatory demands of heads of state, given that the departments awarded timber concessions to companies in which heads of state, their families or proxies serve as managers and shareholders.

 Conclusion